 Similarly, AGCO is prohibited under U.S. law from conducting trade activities with certain sanctioned countries, people and products.
-To verify the appropriateness of your relationships on behalf of AGCO, you should consult with your supervisor or AGCO's Chief Ethics and Compliance Officer.
+The consequences of breaching sanctions laws are very significant.
+To verify the appropriateness of your relationships and activities, you should consult with your supervisor or AGCO's Chief Ethics and Compliance Officer.